-Hired in advance of the team’s offseason training program in 2010 as strength and conditioning assistant, Thadeus Jackson enters his seventh season with the Packers.
+Hired in advance of the team’s offseason training program in 2010 as strength and conditioning assistant, Thadeus Jackson enters his eighth season with the Packers.
 His primary duties include designing, organizing and executing strength and conditioning procedures, as well as assisting with practice and the defensive staff on gamedays.

 Prior to coming to the Packers, Jackson spent 2009 as the head strength and conditioning coach at Hinds Community College (Raymond, Miss.), the same school where he started his career.
 He developed all strength and conditioning and speed programs for the football team, and also assisted with the on-field coaching of the wide receivers.